 - An object in motion will remain in motion unless acted upon by an outside force.

-Newton’s first law effects the way your car starts, stops, and is involved in all the other natural processes which govern its movement.
+Newton’s first law affects the way your car starts, stops and is involved in all the other natural processes which govern its movement.

 Newton’s second law: acceleration and braking

 Newton’s second law is a little more complicated but fortunately, we do not have to delve into it too deeply here.
 The second law states that:

 - Force (F) is equal to mass (m) multiplied by acceleration (a).

 What you need to take from this is that the force an object exerts is affected by its weight and the speed at which it is traveling.
 The greater the mass and the faster the speed, the more force the object possesses.
 Consequently, heavier vehicles traveling at higher speeds do more damage than lighter, slower-moving vehicles.
 When two objects moving toward each other collide (as would be the case with a head-on collision) the speed and mass of both objects will contribute to the force of the impact.
 Head-on collisions are always more severe than side-on or rear-end collisions, for this reason.

 Finally, Newton’s third law states that:

 - For every action, there is an equal and opposite reaction.

 In a nutshell, this law means that every acting force is met with an equal reaction force moving in the opposite direction.
 One driving-related example of this law in action would be the force that your tires exert on the road’s surface.
 The equal and opposite reaction of the road “pushing back” against your tires is what propels your car forward.
 In a collision, Newton’s third law explains the damage a vehicle sustains.
 When you hit an object or another vehicle, the force of your vehicle will damage that object.
 Of course, your vehicle will be damaged too, as the equal and opposite reaction applies force back onto your car at the point of impact.